 If Facebook is busy capturing a more mature audience, then Twitter is busy gaining the attention of the younger generations.
 Approximately 42% of all 18-29-year old’s that live in the U.S. tweet and use Twitter relatively consistently.
 Younger demographics are much more active on Twitter, which makes it a great opportunity for you to target the younger demographic.
 It’s also important to know that more than 77% of the active accounts on Twitter live and tweet outside the United States.
 If you are trying to grow a product or brand internationally, then Twitter is a great platform to advertise on because of the large presence of international consumers.

 Like Twitter, Instagram attracts the younger crowds.
-A recent study found that 67% of all U.S. 18-29-year old’s currently have an Instagram account.
-Marketers can benefit from this information, knowing that this where younger people like to spend their time online.
+A recent study found that 65% of all U.S. 18-29-year old’s currently have an Instagram account.
+You and your digital marketing agency can benefit from this information, knowing that this is where younger people like to spend their time online.
 Instagram also has very active and retentive users.
-More than 60% of their users check the site at least once per day, with many periodically checking more than once.
-More women tend to use the site than men, but this shouldn’t stop marketers from advertising their brands on Instagram.
+More than 59% of their users check the site multiple times a day.
+More women tend to use the site than men, but this shouldn’t stop you from advertising your brand on Instagram.
 In fact, 71% of United States businesses already have an Instagram account, proving that it’s a credible marketplace for advertising.

 LinkedIn is also a little different from the other social platforms.
 A lot of people view this site as more professional than the other platforms and see it as a great networking tool.
 However, marketers can still take advantage of advertising on LinkedIn if they want to try and reach a more knowledgeable and higher-educated audience.
-Over 50% of Americans that have a college degree use LinkedIn, and it seems to resonate most strongly with 25- to 49-year-old’s that are currently working or in the job market.
+Over 50% of Americans that have a college degree use LinkedIn, and it seems to resonate most strongly with 25- to 49-year-olds that are currently working or in the job market.
 LinkedIn can also be very efficient for businesses that are looking to market a brand or information to other businesses (B2B).